nalinraut/CarND-Advanced-Lane-Finding/README.md

  ```
 The figure below shows warped and unwarped images.
 ![alt text][image4]

+### Combined gradient and color thresholds

+I created the Threshold class for applying combined gradient and color thresholds.
+The image is converted into HSL space to identify the yellow and white portions since lanes fall into the same color spectrum (Lanes are either white or yellow in color)
+In addition to the HSL space, Sobel filter in 'x' direction is applied to image since the filter in 'x' direction detects edges close to horizontal.
+The figure below shows images with gradient and color thresholds in a combination.
+![alt text][image5]

 #### 1. Provide an example of a distortion-corrected image.